evkx/evkx.github.io/content/models/nissan/ariya/Ariya_SR/_index.md

 Keyless go makes it possible to start the car without needing to use the key.

+The steering wheel is electrically adjustable.

+comfort.easyentryseatcomfort.easyentryseat

+You have wireless charging for your phone.

 ## User interface and control

-Nissan Ariya SR has multiple integrated screens.
-Behind the steering wheel is a digital instrument cluster, and in the center console, there is one screen at the top of the center console.
-The  screen behind the steering wheel integrated into the dashboard is 12,3 inches large and has a 1920 x 720 pixels resolution.
-The touch screen at the top of the center console is 12,3 inches large and has a 1540 x 720 pixels resolution.
+Nissan Ariya SR has twin screens on a shared frame mounted with brackets on top of the dashboard.
+Behind the steering wheel is a digital instrument cluster, and on the right part, there is a multifunction screen.
+The  screen behind the steering wheel on the left of the frame is 12,3 inches large.
+The touch screen at the right part of the shared frame is 12,3 inches large.

 <figur>